Kokiix/rabbits/README.md

-# Rapid Automated BunBun Image Transmission System
+# Rapid Automated Bun Image Transmission System
 Intrusively display an image on a client screen from commandline using "rabbits <image>".
 Port 3523 needs to be exposed, local ip is hardcoded.

 ## Dependencies